FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 export ENABLE_QUERY_SERVICE=true
 ```

-#### Generate Keys
+#### Create Staking Key via `fns` CLI Tool

-Generate a new, random pair of public and private keys for your node:
+Generate a new, random pair of public and private keys for your node which will be used for FRA staking:

 ```shell
 fns genkey > ~/findora_testnet/tmp.gen.keypair